Date(s) - 28/05/2021 - 31/05/2021

 Saturday: Beamish – The Living Museum of the North.

 We’ll be displaying our vehicles within the museum itself!
 Arrive at the museum by 9.45am prompt for entry to our area.
 No movement of cars is permitted whilst the museum is open so no departure before 5.15pm.
 A whole day won’t be enough to see all of this world class museum!
 Adult admission for our visit is just £7 – this is a huge discount on normal prices and participants will be given a free museum tour guide normally priced at £6!
+Please have £7 cash ready on the day.
+Contact Barbara below if going with vehicle details and numbers in vehice.

 Sunday: Eastern Bloc Vehicle Road Run.

 A full day through some of England’s finest scenery including into Northumberland National Park area of outstanding natural beauty.
 Depart 10am near the Penshaw Monument, Sunderland, coffee break at Parkhead Tearoom (former Stockton & Darlington Railway station), lunch at Hexham then up towards Hadrian’s Wall, Kielder Forest and the Otterburn Ranges with a tea break at Kielder Water Visitor centre.
+Contact Barbara below to receive route map and timings.

 Monday: Tanfield Railway.